-In figures 2.7 and 2.8, we plot the contributions to the scaled equilateral three-point functions $B{\zeta}^{equil}(k)/(\mathcal{P}{\zeta}(k))^2$ due to the $\partial \pi \partial \pi s$ and s^3 interaction terms respectively7.
+In figures 2.7 and 2.8, we plot the contributions to the scaled equilateral three-point functions $B{\zeta}^{equil}(k)/(\mathcal{P}{\zeta}(k))^2$ due to the $\partial\pi\partial\pi s$ and s^3 interaction terms respectively7.
 Moreover, we have superimposed a dotted line which corresponds to the prediction of the effective field theory appropriate for large μ/H (which will be discussed in detail in section 2.7).
-Of course, the numerical results converge to the effective field theory is only a good approximation of these non-gaussianities for $\mu \gtrsim 10H$.
+Of course, the numerical results converge to the effective field theory results in the large μ/H limit.
+However, the effective field theory is only a good approximation of these non-gaussianities for $\mu \gtrsim 10H$.
 This further suggests that there is a substantial portion of the parameter space in μ that is described neither by the large μ/H effective theory description nor the small μ/H perturbative description.

-$^{^{6}}$ If we hadn't first extracted the oscillatory factor, an exponentially suppressed factor would have appeared in (2.85) that would have made the boundary conditions too small to solve (2.83) numerically.
+6If we hadn't first extracted the oscillatory factor, an exponentially suppressed factor would have appeared in (2.85) that would have made the boundary conditions too small to solve (2.83) numerically.